Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 Payout OptionsGift cards onlyFrom 30 different retailers

-Earning these credits is quick and easy.
+Earning these rewards is quick and easy.

 If you are familiar with Rakuten, it works pretty much the same.